Germans vote in tight general election race that will lead to new chancellor – KION546

 At his final campaign rally Saturday in Potsdam, Scholz referenced concerns over climate change and said that, if elected, he wanted to agree an increase in the minimum wage to 12 euro ($14) an hour within the first year of government.

+After voting on Sunday, he told reporters: “Now I hope that as many citizens as possible will go to the polls and cast their votes and make possible what has become apparent, namely that there will be a very strong result for the SPD.
+And that the citizens give me the mandate to become the next Chancellor of the Federal Republic of Germany.”

-Laschet, meanwhile, held a final campaign rally with Merkel in Aachen during which the outgoing chancellor praised his “passion and heart” and said the election was about the country remaining “stable” and ensuring “that the youth have a future and we can still live in prosperity.”
+Laschet, meanwhile, held a final campaign rally with Merkel in the city of Aachen on Saturday during which the outgoing chancellor praised his “passion and heart” and said the election was about the country remaining “stable” and ensuring “that the youth have a future and we can still live in prosperity.”

-Laschet in turn paid tribute to Merkel’s time at the helm, saying she had “successfully governed Germany for 16 years.”
+After voting the following day, Laschet told reporters: “We all feel that this is a very important federal election, an election that decides the direction of Germany in the next few years, and that is why every vote counts, and that is why I hope everyone will use their right to go to the polls, so that democrats can elect a new government in the end.

+“It’s an exciting day, and because it’s down to the wire, and you know that every vote counts, today is probably not about the politicians talking, but the voters,” he added.
+“Not an election day, but a day of the voter, which is always the highest day in democracy.”

 Merkel, the second-longest serving Chancellor in German history, has been widely seen as a steady pair of hands in the face of challenges including the financial crisis of 2007-2008, Britain’s exit from the European Union, and, most recently, the Covid-19 pandemic.